AstraXR/Virtual_Museum_of_STEM_and_Art/README.md

 Creating a VR environment for the the virtual museum.
 Physical museum installations or exhibitions.
-In-depth academic research on STEM art or related topics.
+In-depth academic research on STEM Art or related topics.
 Integration with external databases or APIs for dynamic content updates.
 Advanced AI-driven interactivity beyond gamification features.
 Monetization strategies or e-commerce functionalities for selling artworks.